milesj/feeds/readme.md

 ### 1) Using the $feedUrls property ###

 If you want a model to represent a single feed, you can use the $feedUrls property in the class.
+(There is an example model within the plugin).

 	public $feedUrls = 'http://feeds.feedburner.com/milesj';